 Welcome to Friends of American Writers

-Luncheon reservations and cancellations are due no later than 6:00 PM Monday, November 4.
+Luncheon reservations and cancellations are due no later than 6:00 PM March 3, 2026.
+Early reservations are appreciated.

-No reservations or cancellations will be accepted after this time.
+No reservations or cancellations can be accepted after this time.
 Call and check that your reservation has been placed if you are in doubt.

 (Sorry - no reservations by email!)

-• $50.00 Pay by check(preferred) payable to FAW at the door.
+• Luncheon programs are now $60.00 Pay by Zelle or check(preferred) payable to FAW at the door.
 Cash is accepted also.

 • Vegetarian meals may be requested at the time you make your reservation.